Regen1337/PathLib/README.md

 - Wildcard support for flexible querying
 - Path analysis for detailed information about specific paths
 - Caching mechanism for improved performance
+- Map, filter, and reduce operations on nested data structures

 ## Installation